nhathadt11/blog/content/posts/virtual-aviation/index.md

 Physical effects such as g-force cannot be experienced at home but during real flights.
 The same thing happens when going upstairs in an elevator: body weight changes and the brain informs me when the change is sudden during acceleration and deceleration.
 This signal can be used to detect vertical speed (VS) changes during a real flight.

-## Boeing 777F Crosswind landing practice in VVNB
+## Boeing 777F Crosswind landing practice in VVNB (Noi Bai International Airport)
 {{< youtube _pfmjvIxQP0 >}}

-## TBM900 VFR flying practice in VHHX
+## TBM900 VFR flying practice in VHHX - (Kai Tak Airport - Hong Kong)
 {{< youtube senNtubSI1Y >}}

-## MD-11 Landing practice in LFPG - 1
+## MD-11 Landing practice in LFPG (Charles de Gaulle Airport) - 1
 {{< youtube A-SzIP9U2_8 >}}

-## MD-11 Landing practice in LFPG - 2
+## MD-11 Landing practice in LFPG - (Charles de Gaulle Airport) - 2
 {{< youtube 57vDt0c5eMw >}}

 ## TBM900 ATC (Air Traffic Control) practice in KJFK (John F. Kennedy International Airport - New York)